Can dogs eat crackers?

 The full picture

-Plain water cookies, cream crackers, or rice cakes in tiny amounts are non-toxic but offer nothing nutritionally.
-The problems are with flavored crackers: cheese crackers often contain onion powder, Ritz crackers are very salty, Bath Olivers and similar savoury crackers can have seasonings, and any cracker with herbs or garlic flavor should be skipped entirely.
+Plain water biscuits, cream crackers, or rice cakes in tiny amounts are non-toxic but offer nothing nutritionally.
+The problems are with flavoured crackers: cheese crackers often contain onion powder, Ritz crackers are very salty, Bath Olivers and similar savoury crackers can have seasonings, and any cracker with herbs or garlic flavour should be skipped entirely.
 If sharing cheese with a dog (small amounts), skip the cracker.

 Risks to watch for